CERTIFIED PROFESSIONAL LIFE COACH

 I am a therapist in training and am completing my clinical practicum working with individuals and families in crisis struggling with severe addiction and/or clinical mental disorders, youth offenders with emotional trauma, behavioral, and conduct disorders.
 Examples include but are not limited to Oppositional Defiant Disorder, Conduct Disorder, Borderline Personality Disorder, Depression, Anxiety, Post Traumatic Stress Disorder, Reactive Attachment Disorder, Autism Spectrum Disorder, and Bipolar Disorder.
 This Spring, I will complete my 3-year Master's degree in Marriage and Family Therapy and begin my two-year residency here in Madison, Wisconsin.

-Mikayla is a member of Delta Kappa, the International Marriage and Family Therapy Honor Society.
+I am a member of Delta Kappa, the International Marriage and Family Therapy Honor Society.
 Delta Kappa is the official honor society for the field of Marriage and Family Therapy and serves to further and complement the work being done by the American Association for Marriage and Family Therapy, the American Family Therapy Academy, and the International Family Therapy Association.
 Delta Kappa recognizes my achievements for maintaining a 4.0 GPA through the School of Social and Behavioral Sciences at Northcentral University.